Where To Go In Croatia In 2019: 19 Places That Never Ever Make The Big Lists

 For accommodation try one of these Croatian unique hotels, one is just 20 minutes from Nin.

-Traipsing around grand old castles is a great way to take a step back in time to the days of Kings, Queens, nobility and to a time long ago when a conquest was the order of the day.
+Traipsing around grand old castles is a great way to take a step back in time to the days of kings, queens, nobility and to a time long ago when a conquest was the order of the day.
 We spent time a few years ago wandering the grand rooms of this castle and just fell in love, inside and out!

 Located south of the Pearl of the Adriatic, Dubrovnik’s is Konavle.
-This area is a popular holiday destination amongst many travelers due to the pristine Adriatic Seas and the mighty Snijeznica Mountain of the Konvale Valley.
+This area is a popular holiday destination among many travelers due to the pristine Adriatic Seas and the mighty Snijeznica Mountain of the Konvale Valley.

-Konvale also attracts thousands of day-trippers who visit the local wineries and other cultural sites.
+Wondering where to visit in Croatia beyond the major cities like Zagreb, Split, Rovinj and Dubrovnik?
+Consider Konavle!
+It attracts thousands of day-trippers who visit the local wineries and other cultural sites.

 Paklenica National Park was established in 1949 and is Croatia’s second oldest national park behind Plitvice Lakes National Park (a must see!) and is located in Northern Dalmatia.
 Croatia is home to 8 stunning national parks, all offering something different.